openmetalio/openmetal-docs/docs/tutorials/understanding-iso-images.md

 ![List instances](../tutorials/images/iso_images/horizon_list_instances.png "List Instances")

 ## Create the Volumes (Drives to Install Software On)

+What we will want to do is create a Virtual Hard drive that we will install the OS onto.
+Firstly, create a volume.
+If you plan to reuse this image and the OS supports cloud init, try to keep the volume to a minimal size, but if it cannot be expanded later with cloud-init, set the appropriate storage size that you expect to be utilized over the lifetime of the VM.

 Now we want to create the Virtual Disks (Bootable drives) that we will install the ISOs onto: